erigontech/erigon/README.md

 |-----------|------|----------|------------------|---------------|
 | REST  | 5555 | TCP      | REST          | Public        |

-If you are using `--internalcl` aka `caplin` as your consensus client and `--beacvon.api` then also look at the chart above
+If you are using `--internalcl` aka `caplin` as your consensus client and `--beacon.api` then also look at the chart above

 #### `shared` ports